nbassagoda/3d-game-snake/README.md

 # 3D Game - Snake

 The objective of this app is to develop a variant of 3D Snake game.

+The idea of this project is to master the understanding of the graphics pipeline, that's why I decided to create a game engine from scratch using c and openGL instead of using a commercial game engine like Unity or Unreal.
+This approach allowed me to create a lightweight game engine while having control over every aspect of the game.

-This game was released in the mid-70s, originally developed for the "Blockade" game console.
+Snake Game was released in the mid-70s, originally developed for the "Blockade" game console.
 In the game, the player leads a snake through a board or maze in search of food while having to dodge certain obstacles.
 Among other things, the game has the following features:

 - Multiple levels, easily customizable.